 The identity of a person who reports any protective concerns to DFFH Child Protection is protected by law.
 It is an offence for a person, other than the person who made the report, to disclose the name of the person who made a report or any information that is likely to lead to their identification.

 At our school, all mandated school staff must undertake the Mandatory Reporting and Other Obligations eLearning Module annually.
-[OPTIONAL: We also require/encourage all other staff to undertake this module, even where they are not mandatory reporters].
+We also require/encourage all other staff to undertake this module, even where they are not mandatory reporters.

 The policy of the Department of Education and Training (DET) requires all staff who form a reasonable belief that a child is in need of protection to discuss their concerns with the school leadership team and to report their concerns to DFFH and in some circumstances to Victoria Police, or to ensure that all the information relevant to the report has been made by another school staff member.